samar1h/News-Intel/README.md

 Turn a keyword into intelligence feed.

-Point it at a topic — `"gene therapy"`, `"nvidia"`, `"climate change"` — give it a time window, and it fetches from multiple news sources, collapses duplicate coverage, and sorts everything into categories like funding, partnerships, regulatory updates, and product launches.
+Point it at a topic — `"gene therapy"`, `"nvidia"`, `"climate change"` — give it a time window, and it fetches from multiple news sources, collapses duplicates, then sorts everything into categories like funding, partnerships, regulatory updates, and product launches.
 No manual scanning ten tabs deep at 11pm.

 Built for tracking fast-moving topics without babysitting an RSS reader.